PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 10 "Why 'screw the web'?" %}}

-* Lack of Perforamnce
+* Lack of Performance
-* Can't renegage a user on the web like you can in an app
+* Can't re-engage a user on the web like you can in an app
 * Many users are offline or on crappy connections, native apps are always there.
 * In some cases the browser can't do what they need.